Beausejour, Manitoba: Recreation

 The town is home to the Canadian Power Toboggan Championships, the Double B Agricultural Festival (formerly Double B Rodeo and Country Fair) and the annual Brokenhead River Agricultural Conference.
 Beausejour is also known for its annual "Shades of the Past" car show on the last Sunday of August.
 The car show encompasses all of Park Avenue and attracts over 500 classic and special interest vehicles.

-Beausejour has also hosted the 2011 Manitoba provincial men's curling championship (then known as the Safeway Championship) won by Jeff Stoughton (Charleswood), and two Manitoba provincial women's curling championships, Scotties Tournament of Hearts, at the Sun Gro Centre.
-The 2004 Manitoba Scott Tournament of Hearts was won by Lois Fowler (Brandon, Wheat City Curling Club), while the 2016 Scotties Tournament of Hearts was won by Kerri Einarson (East St. Paul Curling Club), with Beausejour's Selena Kaatz playing third.
+Beausejour has also hosted the 2011 Manitoba provincial men's curling championship (then known as the Safeway Championship) and two Manitoba provincial women's curling championships, Scotties Tournament of Hearts, at the Sun Gro Centre.

 Sports

 Beausejour hosted the 2006 Power Smart Manitoba Games.
 The opening ceremonies were held at the CPTC Racetrack, and the closing ceremonies at the Sun Gro Centre.

 Beausejour's hockey teams are known as the Blades.
 Beausejour's CRJHL team is the Beausejour Comets.
 The Eastman Selects of the Manitoba Midget 'AAA' Hockey League plays in the town.
 Hockey games are played in the Sun Gro Centre, which also has a curling rink.